Blue Jays-Rays Betting Preview, Prediction, How to Watch

-The Toronto Blue Jays (25-23) do battle with the Tampa Bay Rays (35-14) in th second game of a four game set Tuesday night.
-This game will continue our MLB odds series with a Blue Jays-Rays Prediction and pick while we let you know how to watch, as well.
+The Toronto Blue Jays (26-23) take on the Tampa Bay Rays (35-15) Wednesday night at the Trop!
+This game will continue our MLB odds series as we hand out a Blue Jays-Rays prediction and pick while letting you know how to watch, as well.

-Tampa Bay scored three runs in the second inning of game one and that is all they needed.
-The Rays never lost the lead after that and went on to win the game 6-4.
-Tampa Bay had a tough task facing Chris Bassitt, but they made it look easy.
-They put up six runs off Bassitt and launched three home runs to increase their MLB team home run lead.
-Jose Siri, Randy Arozarena and Luke Raley were the long ball hitters for Tampa Bay.
-Wander Franco had a multi-hit game, as well.
-Josh Fleming picked up the win after coming in for the opener and going six innings of two run baseball.
-For Toronto, Whit Merrifield had four hits on the night, including a home run.
-Dalton Varsho also hit a home run in the loss.
+The Blue Jays’ stats for this series are going to be a little bit skewed because they blew out the Rays 20-1 on Tuesday.
+With that said, the Blue Jays have 38 hits on the series, including a 27-hit performance in their 20-1 win.
+Toronto has out hit the Rays in both games this series and are doing a good job at the plate.
+Toronto has been impressive on the mound in this series.
+They have allowed just three earned runs in 18 innings pitched and the bullpen has not allowed any.

-The starting pitchers for Tuesday night are Jose Berrios and Taj Bradley.
+The Rays gave up nine runs in the ninth inning of game two, but that was because two position players were on the mound.
+The actual pitchers for the Rays have allowed 14 runs this series.
+However, the bullpen has not been bad.
+Not counting Josh Fleming, only two pitchers in the Rays bullpen have allowed runs this series.
+At the plate, the Rays only have 13 hits.
+Their hitting struggles are not something they are used to this season, but Tampa Bay will look to turn it all around in this one.

 Here are the Blue Jays-Rays MLB odds, courtesy of FanDuel.